 Symptoms of lipoid pneumonia are similar to those of other lung conditions, such as bacterial pneumonia, tuberculosis, and lung cancer.
 As a result, lipoid pneumonia can be difficult to diagnose.

-Most types of pneumonia are visible on a chest X-ray or radiograph.
+Most types of pneumonia are visible on a chest X-ray.
 However, a chest X-ray isn’t enough to identify which type of pneumonia you have.

 Your doctor might order other tests to confirm the diagnosis.
 Possible tests include: